leartmaloku/Portfolio/README.md

 # Portfolio
-Collection of personal projects for show:
+These are a collection of personal projects for show: